Zhengdw/zhengdw.github.io/index.markdown

 # About

 Hi, I'm David.
 I'm a PhD student in Computer Science at the University of Illinois at Urbana-Champaign (UIUC).
-I am fortunate enough to be advised by [Timothy Chan](https://tmc.web.engr.illinois.edu/).
+I am fortunate enough to be advised by [Timothy M. Chan](https://tmc.web.engr.illinois.edu/).
 I completed a BSc in Combined Honours Computer Science and Mathematics and a MSc in Computer Science at the University of British Columbia (UBC) with [Will Evans](https://www.cs.ubc.ca/~will/).